ErikBoraHuynh/Homelabs/Forensics/README.md

 **3. Ensuring the Evidence's Integrity**

 Entered `md5sum usb.dd.001` to calculate the MD5 hash of the disk image to prove that the data has not been altered since the moment we acquired it.
-We ensure that the hash shown below matches the hash in the original file on GitHub.
+We ensure that the hash shown below matches the hash in the original file on GitHub: "0adce985af5dd1e0d3595a50a5a9a427" which it does.

 <img width="1920" height="920" alt="Forensics 3" src="https://github.com/user-attachments/assets/c7d8d9d2-8c39-46cf-a412-281089619df8" />